Zwelakhe Sisulu: New Nation and 1986 arrests

 Zwelakhe Sisulu was arrested twice in 1986.

 Police swept him away from his home for the first time on 27 June 1986.
 Sisulu later called them "armed bandits."
 The government announced his detention one week later.
 There were calls from abroad to release him, such as one from the American Society of Newspaper Editors (ASNE).
 He was released on 18 July 1986.

 Zwelakhe Sisulu had already been appointed director of the Board for a new organisation ARTICLE 19 at the time of his second arrest 12 December 1986.
 He was detained at John Vorster Square where other activists were also imprisoned.
 The organization made his case its first campaign.
 He was released after two years but not allowed to continue his work as a journalist.
 Years later, he stated his belief that the publicity of organisations like ARTICLE 19 during the time of his imprisonment saved his life.

 South African Broadcasting Corporation

 He was the CEO of the South African Broadcasting Corporation from September 1994 to 1997.
-Under Sisulu's leadership in a democratic South Africa, the SABC was reorganized and relaunched 4 February 1996.
+Under Sisulu's leadership in a democratic South Africa, the SABC was reorganized and relaunched on 4 February 1996.
 A controversy was created over the redistribution of resources for other languages besides Afrikaans, which had received special privileges under the Apartheid system.

 Later, Sisulu was appointed as a commissioner to investigate censorship at the SABC that had been alleged by whistleblower John Perlman.